GabeScott/standard-works-vault/General Conference/1989 October - An Ensign to the Nations.md

 It is all part of the great pattern of the God of Heaven, who is our Eternal Father, and of His Son, who is our Savior and our Redeemer, the author of our salvation, through whose sacrifice came universal resurrection from the dead and opportunity for exaltation for those who, whether in life or in death, will walk in obedience to His commandments.

 My brethren and sisters, the priesthood is upon the earth, the power of God given to men to act in His name and for His purposes.
-It carries with it “the keys of the kingdom, for an ensign, and for the gathering” of the people of the Lord in the last days.
-(D&C 113:6.)
+It carries with it “the keys of the kingdom, for an ensign, and for the gathering” of the people of the Lord in the last days. ([[D&C 113.6|D&C 113:6]].)

 My co-workers in this great cause and kingdom, you and I are weaving the grand design of that standard to the nations.
 It waves to all the world.
 It says to men and women everywhere: “Come, walk with us and learn of the ways of the Lord.
 Here is the priesthood given to men in these last days.
 Here are the great keys for the redemption of the dead.
 Here is the authority to carry the gospel to the nations of the earth.”